divnix/std/docs/explain/architecture-decisions/0002-wire-up-documentation-instrumentation.md

 ## Context

 Documentation instrumentation is always necessary.
-But because there are so many option, oftentimes it's not the first thing to do when kick-starting a projects.
+But because there are so many options, oftentimes it's not the first thing to do when kick-starting a project.

 Either because fingers are eager to hack or because the myriad of options stalls efficient decision making.